pandyama/pandyama/README.md

 - ⚡ Fun fact: ...
 -->

-I'm a passionate developer who loves building **Frontend Web & Mobile** apps & I am looking for an opportunity to work as an Android Developer
+I'm a passionate developer who loves building **Web & Mobile** apps & who's looking for an opportunity to work as an Android Developer

 ### **Languages & Tools**